|

 In tennis, you can relax by putting your racquet in your non-hitting

 hand between points and "shaking out" your hitting arm.
+On your serve try to

 relax your wrist and hand by resting your racquet on your tossing arm before you start your motion.